Participate in FedUni research

 - You may stop during the experiment if you feel uncomfortable.

-- If you are invited to take part in the experiment, it will require you to attend the Churchill Campus of Federation University and should take about 20 minutes to complete.
+- If you are invited to take part in the experiment, it will require you to attend the Gippsland Campus of Federation University Australia and should take about 20 minutes to complete.

 Dr. George H. Van Doorn

 Senior Lecturer (Psychology)